tango-controls/pytango/doc/client/miscellaneous.rst

 .. warning::
-   Before using gevent mode please note that at the time of writing this documentation, *PyTango.gevent* requires an unreleased version 1.0 of gevent (the last official version of gevent is 0.13.6 which was released more than 2.5 years ago).
-Also take into account that gevent_ is *not* available on python 3.
+   Before using gevent mode please note that at the time of writing this documentation, *PyTango.gevent* requires the latest version 1.0 of gevent (which has been released the day before :-P).
+Also take into account that gevent_ 1.0 is *not* available on python 3.
-   So please consider using the *Futures* mode instead.
+   Please consider using the *Futures* mode instead.

 Using gevent_ cooperative mode in PyTango is relatively easy::